-Lobelia cardinalis, L. x cardinalis, L. fulgens, L. x speciosa
+Lobelia cardinalis syn.
+L. fulgens, L. x cardinalis

-These upright growing, 2-4 foot tall perennials produce spikes of brilliant flame red 1.5 inch flowers in late summer.
+Cardinal flower is an upright growing, 2-4 ft. tall perennial which produces spikes of brilliant flame-red 1.5 in. flowers in late summer.
 Hummingbirds love them beyond compare.
-A bog plant in nature, it needs moist, rich soil.
-Prefers part or filtered shade where summers are hot.
+A bog plant in nature, Cardinal flower needs moist, rich soil.
+Plants prefer part or filtered shade where summers are hot.
 Self-sows.
 Winter hardy to zone 3.

-Upright 3-4 foot plants with bright scarlet flowers, set against mahogany-red foliage, bloom in late summer and fall.
-They are superb in containers, and are a striking addition to borders.
-Hummingbirds love them!
+Queen Victoria lobelia is an upright growing, 3-4 ft. tall perennial with bright scarlet flowers set against mahogany-red foliage.
+Bloom is in late summer and fall.
+Plants are superb in containers, and are a striking addition to borders.
+Hummingbirds love the flowers!
 Winter hardy to zone 7, possibly to zone 6 with protection.
-Because they flower the first year when started early, plants can be grown as an annuals everywhere.
+Can be grown as an annuals everywhere.

-Sow seeds in cell packs or two inch pots, press into soil but do not cover.
+Plant Perennial Lobelia Seeds: Sow seeds in cell packs or two in. pots, press into soil but do not cover.
 Needs light to germinate.
 Kept at 75°F., germination is usually within 4-5 weeks.
 If not, put container inside a zip-lock bag and refrigerate for 4 weeks.
 Then return to 75°F. until germination occurs.

-Comments: Full sun in cool climates, part sun in most areas, filtered shade in hottest climates.
+Grow Perennial Lobelia: Part sun in most areas.
+Full sun in cool climates.
+Filtered shade in hottest climates.
 Ample water, rich soil.
 Tolerates average soil and boggy conditions.
 Probably the brightest red wildflower, hummingbirds love them, especially Ruby-Throated hummingbirds.
 The nectar-rich flowers also attract Swallowtail, Sulphur and a host of other butterflies.
 Cut flowers look great in the vase with Goldenrods and New York Asters.
 Plants are deer and rabbit resistant.